 Birding on the Boardwalk - Wednesdays at 9am in the Leonabelle Turnbull Birding Center at the end of Ross Avenue.
 FREE!
 Join Nan Dietert as she points out what flying, floating or fishing at the Birding Center.
 Birders of all levels are encouraged to attend.

-Nature Walk - 1st & 3rd Fridays, June - August at 11am.
+Winter Walking Tours - Starting Fridays in November at 3pm.
 Meet at the Pavilion in Port Aransas Nature Preserve at Charlie's Pasture located at the end of Port Street.
 FREE!
-Stroll along the trails with a guide to see what budding, blooming or bustling in the marshes, prairie and mottes of the Nature Preserve.
+Stroll along the trails with guide Judy Perkins to see what budding, blooming or bustling in the marshes, prairie and mottes of the Nature Preserve.

-VOLUNTEER - The Nature Preserves of Port Aransas would like help from volunteers.
-Volunteer opportunities include: Docents, Field Technicians and Gardeners.
-Volunteers are needed to help with group field trips, lead nature programs and invasive species work days.
+VOLUNTEER - The Nature Preserves of Port Aransas would like help from you!
+Volunteer opportunities include: Preserve Stewards, Guides and Special Event Staff.
+Volunteers are needed to help with trail maintenance, gardening, group field trips, nature programs and invasive species work days.
 If you think you'd like to help please contact Colleen Simpson at 361-749-4158 or firstname.lastname@example.org.

 ||The Pavilion at the Nature Preserve is not available for rent.
 We encourage our visitors to use it as a viewing site or a shade area.|